alexisflipo/api_final_project/README.md

 If you want to check if it working  with a production environment you can try it by running these following commands:

-Uncomment these two lines :
+Uncomment these two lines in the Dockerfile:

 ```
 # ARG PORT_N=80